 Kansas State University

 Unlike the bustling Big Apple, Manhattan, Kansas is much more quaint.
 It is the home of Kansas State University.
 This small town has a lot to offer.
-Not only does it have a zoo, it also has an insect zoo!
+Not only does it have a zoo, but it also has an insect zoo!
 Manhattan takes pride in its prairie history.
-The Flint Hills Discovery Center explores the ecology of the tallgrass prarie.
+The Flint Hills Discovery Center explores the ecology of the tallgrass prairie.
 Manhattan City Park and K-State Gardens are great ways to get out and enjoy nature.

 This small town’s walkability and accessible public transportation perks don’t hurt either.
 It’s regularly placed alongside The University of Kansas in Lawrence, Kansas as one of the best college towns in the United States.